Paying your rent

 If you have not asked for a review, or if the review has upheld the decision to issue the Notice, we will apply to the court for possession.

-The Court should give possession and if you do not leave by the date in the court order we will apply to the court for a bailiff's warrant to evict you.
+The Court will normally give possession of the property to the Council and if you do not leave by the date in the court order we will apply to the court for a bailiff's warrant to evict you.

 Applying for Housing Benefit